-Unlike some cities, Herrin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Herrin are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Herrin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Herrin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Herrin who work in office and administrative support (17.99%), teaching (8.66%), and sales jobs (8.53%).
+There are especially a lot of people living in Herrin who work in office and administrative support (13.29%), sales jobs (11.10%), and healthcare (7.99%).

-The per capita income in Herrin in 2010 was $23,228, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $92,912 for a family of four.
+The per capita income in Herrin in 2010 was $22,402, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $89,608 for a family of four.
 However, Herrin contains both very wealthy and poor people as well.

 The people who call Herrin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Herrin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Herrin include English, Irish, Italian, and Dutch.
+Important ancestries of people in Herrin include English, Italian, Irish, and Polish.

 The most common language spoken in Herrin is English.
 Other important languages spoken here include Spanish and German.